 About Me

 Ahoy there!
-My name is Stefan Grosser, and I am a PhD student in Computer Science at McGill studying under Robert Robere.
+My name is Stefan Grosser, and I am a final year PhD student in Computer Science at McGill University studying under Robert Robere.
 My research interests are in proof complexity, bounded arithmetic, communication complexity, and extremal combinatorics.
+I will be joining Rahul Santhanam's meta-complexity group at Oxford in September 2026 as a postdoc.

 From January through May 2023, I was a visiting graduate student at the Simons Institute for the Meta-Complexity program.
-For the summer of 2025, I am a research intern at IBM Exploratory Science team.
+For the summer of 2025, I was a research intern on the IBM Exploratory Science team.
+In Fall 2026, I will be a visiting researcher at the Isaac Newton Institute of University of Cambridge for their Logical Foundations of Complexity semester program.

 I had the privilege of working with Hamed Hatami and Sergey Norin for my Master's in Mathematics at McGill, and Alejandro Morales during my final year at UMass Amherst.